How to turn Detractors into Promoters?

 Also, keep your customers at the center of your business and reach out to the detractors with no bias or personal motivation.

-It is crucial to focus on your detractors and turn them into promoters to proactively prevent customer churn, boost positive word-of-mouth, social media endorsements, and enhance brand perception.
+It is crucial to focus on your detractors and turn them into promoters to proactively prevent customer churn, boost positive word-of-mouth, and social media endorsements, and enhance brand perception.

 Brands usually ignore the detractors as they don’t guarantee any positive results.
 But they are really important as they provide the real picture and give the opportunity to identify the areas of improvement.